-- 4. The minimum height for walls and fences abutting a residential district shall be 6' or whatever is sufficient to screen the use.
-The minimum height for screening shall be whatever shall be sufficient to visually separate the uses, but not less than 4'. - (b) Dumpsters, recycling containers, compactors, large above-ground utility structures and solid waste handling areas are not permitted in any setback or yard and shall be screened from adjacent property and from public view with a minimum 6-foot high solid and finished masonry wall, with closeable gate that shall be 40% 50% open for safety and security purposes.
+- (b) Dumpsters, recycling containers, compactors, large above-ground utility structures and solid waste handling areas are not permitted in any setback or yard and shall be screened from adjacent property and from public view with a minimum 6-foot high solid and finished masonry wall, with closeable gate that shall be 40% 50% open for safety and security purposes.
 In no instance shall a chain link fence or a barbed wire fence be permitted.
 Dumpsters are not permitted in any required setback or yard space. - (c) Parking areas and structures shall provide screening in accordance with Section 10.907(6)(k).
 Surface parking lots shall be screened in accordance with Section 10.907(6)(k). - k.
 Amend Section 10.907 "Development Standards" subsection (11), "Connectivity and circulation standards", subsection (a)(3) to include full cut-off light fixtures.
 The revised text shall read as follows: - (11) Connectivity and circulation standards - (3) The on-site pedestrian circulation system shall be lighted to a level where employees, residents, and customers can safely use the system at night.
-The lighting system shall be shielded with full cut off fixtures. - 1.
+The lighting fixtures will be shielded with full cut off. - 1.
 Amend Section 10.907 "Development Standards" subsection (12), "Urban open spaces" by reorganizing this standard in its entirety to better define public and private open spaces.
-Add a new subsection (f) to include design criteria for sites 10 acres and larger.
+Add a new subsection (e) and (f) to include design criteria for sites 10 acres and larger.
 The revised text and reorganized section shall read as follows: - (12) Urban open spaces - (a) Urban open spaces for public congregation and recreational opportunities shall be required for all new buildings with a gross floor area greater than 50,000 square feet.
 Such buildings must provide useable open space behind the required setback and on private property proportionate to the building square footage according to the following schedule:

-Lot Size Open Space Requirement

-0-20,000 sq. ft.

-20,001 - 40,000 sq. ft.
-1 square foot/150 sq. ft. (gross)
+Lot Size Open Space Requirement 0-20,000 sq. ft.
+1 square foot/200 sq. ft. (gross) 20,001 - 40,000 sq. ft.
+1 square foot/150 sq. ft. (gross) 40,001 + sq. ft.
+1 square foot/100 sq. ft. (gross)